Guido Vadalá

-Guido Vadalá (born 8 February 1997) is an Argentine footballer who plays as a forward for Club Atlético Sarmiento in the Argentine Primera División.
+Guido Nahuel Vadalá (born 8 February 1997) is an Argentine footballer who plays as a forward for Bolivian club Blooming.

+Career

 Vadalá began playing football in the Club Atlético Provincial youth system.
 He was a highly regarded prospect, and made a strong impression while training with FC Barcelona at age 12.

 He signed his first professional contract with Boca Juniors in 2014.
 Vadalá made his competitive debut in a Copa Libertadores group stage match in February 2015, before he went on loan to Unión de Santa Fe where he scored one goal in 19 matches.

+In December 2024, Vadalá joined Deportes Melipilla for the 2025 Chilean Primera B season.
+In January 2025, he switched to Bolivian club Blooming.